bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 endian, so block hash of gfedcba is choosen by node-7.
 As node-7 connects to network and chooses chain gfedcba, separated groups no longer in tie and eventuall, chain gfedcba dominates network.

+Even if there's no new node connects to the network, as long as some node founds all other connected remote nodes separates into groups, the node will also use hash value to decide which chain should be adopted.